 - Gary L Hayes Award for Emerging Indonesian Filmmakers

-Films must have been completed after 1 January 2019, and not already have had significant commercial or broadcast exposure.
+Films must have been completed within a year of the festival, and not already have had significant commercial or broadcast exposure.
 Films shown at other festivals or in limited non-commercial exhibitions are eligible.

 Non-English language films must be either subtitled or dubbed in English.
 Submission fees & forms must be complete.
 Multiple submissions are allowed, each with its own submission form.
 Commercials, advertisements, works in progress and pornography will not be considered.